what is ecoartspace?

 NEW: TREE TALK dialogues will be held on the last Thursday of every month at 11am MDT.
 Co-sponsored by the Joshua Tree Center for Photographic Arts.
 Moderated by Sant Khalsa.

-Please check the Events page to join the dialogues!
+Go to the Events page to register for the dialogues!

 recent blog posts